oschwengers/platon/README.md

 Platon detects plasmid contigs within bacterial draft genomes from WGS short-read assemblies.
 Therefore, Platon analyses the natural distribution biases of certain protein coding genes between chromosomes and plasmids.
-This analysis is complemented by comprehensive contig characterizations upon which the software applies several heuristics.
+This analysis is complemented by comprehensive contig characterizations upon which several heuristics are applied.

 Platon conducts three analysis steps:
 1. It predicts and searches coding sequences against a custom and pre-computed